isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

 If you are using version 4.1 or 4.1.x, or 4.2 then you can directly upgrade to version 4.2.1.

+>[!NOTE]
+>
+>The post-processing and indexing may take a few hours.
+We recommend you to start the upgrade process during the off-peak hours.

 ****Prerequisites****

-Before you start the AEM Guides 4.2 upgrade process, ensure that you have:
+Before you start the AEM Guides 4.2.1 upgrade process, ensure that you have:

 1. Upgraded to AEM Guides version 4.1, 4.1.x, or 4.2.
 1. Closed all translation tasks.